Flood recovery and preparations in Tescott and Salina

 SALINE COUNTY, Kan.
 (KSNW) – Several parts of Kansas are recovering and preparing for floods on Tuesday after continued rainfall this week.

-Tuesday was an emotional day for Salina resident Valerie Linenberger.
+Tuesday was an emotional day for Linenberger.
 On Sunday night, her daughter woke her up saying her bedroom in the basement was filling up with water.

 “We were all four trying to hold the water back and hold the egress window and then all of a sudden it just broke away from the frame,” said Linenberger.
 “And my husband said that’s it and he said get what you can.”

-Within ten minutes Linenberger said the basement was full of water and now friends and family are coming to help them out.
+Within 10 minutes, Linenberger said the basement was full of water and now friends and family are coming to help them out.

 “Just getting the muck and the ooze out and anything that we think can cause mold we really want to try to prevent as soon as possible,” said Greg Wassinberg, a friend of the Linenberger family.